OpenNMT/OpenNMT/README.md

 This dictionary can be obtained by, for example, running an alignment model as a preprocessing step.
 We recommend [fast_align](https://github.com/clab/fast_align).
 * `score_gold`: If = 1, score the true target output as well.
-* `gpuid`: ID of the GPU to use.
+* `gpuid`: ID of the GPU to use (-1 = use CPU).
 * `gpuid2`: ID if the second GPU (if specified).

-#### GPU memory requirements
+#### GPU memory requirements/Training speed
 Training large sequence-to-sequence models can be memory-intensive.
 Memory requirements will dependend on batch size, maximum sequence length, vocabulary size, and (obviously) model size.
-Here are some benchmark numbers (assuming batch size of 64, maximum sequence length of 50 on both the source/target sequence, and vocabulary size of 50000):
+Here are some benchmark numbers on a GeForce GTX Titan X.
+(assuming batch size of 64, maximum sequence length of 50 on both the source/target sequence, vocabulary size of 50000, and word embedding size equal to rnn size):

-* 1-layer, 100 hidden units: 1.0G
+* 1-layer, 100 hidden units: 0.7G, 21.5K tokens/sec
-* 1-layer, 250 hidden units: 1.5G
+* 1-layer, 250 hidden units: 1.4G, 14.1K tokens/sec
-* 1-layer, 500 hidden units: 2.5G
+* 1-layer, 500 hidden units: 2.6G, 9.4K tokens/sec
-* 2-layers, 500 hidden units: 3.2G
+* 2-layers, 500 hidden units: 3.2G, 7.4K tokens/sec
-* 4-layers, 1000 hidden units: 8.8G
+* 4-layers, 1000 hidden units: 9.4G, 2.5K tokens/sec

-* 6-layers, 1000 hidden units: 11.5G
+Tokens/sec refers to total (i.e. source + target) tokens processed per second.
 If using different batch sizes/sequence length, you should (linearly) scale the above numbers accordingly.
 You can make use of memory on multiple GPUs by using `-gpuid2` option in `train.lua`.
 This will put the encoder on the GPU specified by